CipherMindBob/turborepo-monorepo/apps/admin/README.md

 ## Environment Variables

-- `API_URL`: URL of the API server
+- `VITE_API_URL`: URL of the API server
-- `SESSION_SECRET`: Session encryption secret (from root .env)
+- `VITE_AUTH_URL`: URL of the authentication endpoint

 ## Features

-- Remix for server-side rendering
+- Vite for fast development
 - Shared authentication with other apps
 - Shared UI components from `@repo/ui`
 - Type-safe environment variables